Wake-up-Freeman/OLD-ODISEO/docs/learn/protocol.md

 3. If accepted, the block is signed and added to the chain.
 4. The transaction fees from the block are distributed as staking rewards to validators and delegators.
 Proposers get rewarded extra for their participation.

 This process repeats, adding new blocks of transactions to the chain.
 Each validator has a copy of all transactions made on the network, which they compare against the proposed block of transactions before voting.
 Because multiple independent validators take place in consensus voting, it is infeasible for any false block to be accepted.
-In this way, validators protect the integrity of the Terra blockchain and ensure the validity of each transaction.
+In this way, validators protect the integrity of the Daodiseo blockchain and ensure the validity of each transaction.

 ### Staking

 Staking is the process of bonding Luna to a validator in exchange for staking rewards.

-The Terra protocol only allows the top 130 validators to participate in consensus.
+The Daodiseo protocol only allows the top 130 validators to participate in consensus.
 A validator's rank is determined by their stake or the total amount of Luna bonded to them.
 Although validators can bond Luna to themselves, they mainly amass larger stakes from delegators.
 Validators with larger stakes get chosen more often to propose new blocks and earn proportionally more rewards.

-To learn how to stake your Luna and earn staking rewards, visit the [Terra Station staking guide](terra-station/staking.md)
+To learn how to stake your Luna and earn staking rewards, visit the [Daodiseo Station staking guide](daodiseo-station/staking.md)

 ### Delegators
 Delegators are users who want to receive rewards from consensus without running a full node.
 Any user that stakes Luna is a delegator.
 Delegators stake their Luna to a validator, adding to a validator’s weight, or total stake.
 In return, delegators receive a portion of transaction fees as staking rewards.